GoogleCloudPlatform/java-docs-samples/tasks/README.md

 ### Creating Tasks with HTTP Targets

-Set an endpoint to your task handler by replacing the variable `url` with your HTTP target.
+Set an endpoint to your task handler by replacing the variable `url` with your HTTP target in `CreateHttpTask.java`.

 Running the sample will create a task and add it to your queue.
 As the queue processes each task, it will send the task to the specific URL
 endpoint: